The Bodyguard (1992 film): Production

-After Kasdan made his successful directorial debut with Body Heat he was asked to direct The Bodyguard but he was reluctant, preferring to make The Big Chill.
-Kevin Costner read the script when making Silverado with Kasdan and became enthusiastic about it.
+After Kasdan made his successful directorial debut with Body Heat, he was asked to direct The Bodyguard, but was reluctant, preferring to make The Big Chill.
+Kevin Costner read the script of The Bodyguard when making Silverado with Kasdan and became enthusiastic about it.
 The two men decided to produce it together.
-After Costner became a major star with the success of The Untouchables and Robin Hood: Prince of Thieves, among others, he had the clout to make The Bodyguard.
+It would be Costner's second film production after Dances with Wolves (1990) under his Tig Productions company.